manpriya94/python_assignments/README.md

 BMI = weight / (square of height)

+Question 2-

-2- write a program which takes the name of the user as input and replace all the occurence of character 'a' in the name to 'b' and print it.
+Write a program which takes the name of the user as input and replace all the occurence of character 'a' in the name to 'b' and print it.

+Question 3-

-3- write a program which takes 2 inputs from user as principle amount (int) and rate of annual interest (float) and print the expected total amount  after  2 years.
+Write a program which takes 2 inputs from user as principle amount (int) and rate of annual interest (float) and print the expected total amount  after  2 years.

 example : principle : 100 , interest percent 10  then amount after 2 years will be : 100*1.1*1.1 = 121

+Question 4-

-4- write a program which takes city name from user input. irrespective of in which case user enters the city name, print the city name in camel case meaning first letter should be capital and rest in small.
+Write a program which takes city name from user input. irrespective of in which case user enters the city name, print the city name in camel case meaning first letter should be capital and rest in small.

 example : input : MYSORE ,  print - > Mysore

+Question 5-

-5- write a program which takes the name of the user as input and print the index of character 'a' in the string. if 'a' is not there then return -1.
+Write a program which takes the name of the user as input and print the index of character 'a' in the string. if 'a' is not there then return -1.

+Question 6-

-6-  Display the number of letters in the below string my_word = "antidisestablishmentarianism"
+Display the number of letters in the below string my_word = "antidisestablishmentarianism"

+Question 7-

-7- take 3 inputs from user : first name , last name and age .
-Display the information in below format exmaple first name : MOhit last name : sharma age 32
+Take 3 inputs from user : first name , last name and age .
+Display the information in below format Example first name : MOhit last name : sharma age 32